Introducing PTLsim

 PTLsim is very different from most cycle accurate simulators used in research applications.
 It runs directly on the same platform it is simulating (an x86-64 or x86 machine running Linux) and is able to switch in and out of full out of order simulation mode and native x86-64 mode at any time completely transparent to the running user code.
 This lets users quickly profile a small section of the user code without the overhead of emulating the uninteresting parts.
 PTLsim runs unmodified 32-bit x86 and 64-bit x86-64 applications without special compilers or toolchains.

-PTLsim comes in two flavors.
+PTLsim comes in three flavors.
 The standard version runs any 32-bit or 64-bit single threaded userspace Linux application.
 PTLsim/X integrates with the Xen hypervisor to provide full system x86-64 simulation, multi-processor and multi-threading support, cycle accurate device and timing models, and much more.
+Finally, our next generation version, PTLsim 3.0, is based on KVM/QEMU to deliver all the functionality of the Xen-based version plus many groundbreaking new features and usability enhancements.

 Compared to competing simulators, PTLsim provides extremely high performance even when running in full cycle accurate out of order simulation mode.
 Even with its optimized core, PTLsim still allows a significant amount of flexibility for easy experimentation.

-PTLsim is used extensively in our Computer Architecture and Power-Aware Systems (CAPS) research group at the State University of New York at Binghamton, in addition to hundreds of major universities, industry research labs and several well known microprocessor vendors.
+PTLsim is used extensively at hundreds of major universities, industry research labs and the well known x86 microprocessor vendors Intel and AMD.

 News